 What’s in it for you as a B2B content marketer?

-- You get to establish your authority in your field of expertise or industry and as a go-to source for valuable insights.
+- Establish your authority in your field of expertise or industry and as a go-to source for valuable insights.

-- You can generate new leads by gating assessment results (read more here: link)
+- Generate new leads by gating assessment results

-- You get to learn more about customers through their answers to your questions
+- Learn more about customers through their answers to your questions

-- You can promote other content assets like e-books or white papers at the end of the assessment
+- Promote other content assets like e-books or white papers at the end of the online assessments

-- You can pitch your offerings at the end of the assessment as the solution to their problems
+- Pitch your offerings at the end of the assessment as the solution to their problems

-Below are four assessments meant to evaluate your customers on a personal level.
+4 online assessment types to evaluate your customers on a personal level

-As the name suggests, a knowledge test evaluates an individual’s knowledge on a specific topic.
-Topics can be things like industry news, trends, technology or even lighter topics like annoying industry buzzwords.
+As the name suggests, a knowledge assessment evaluates an individual’s knowledge on a specific topic.
+Topics can be things like industry news, trends, technology, or even lighter topics like industry buzzwords.
 Check out our Digital Marketing Quiz 2016 here and see how it works!

-A skills test is used to analyze an individual’s weaknesses and strengths.
+Skills online assessments are used to analyze individuals’ weaknesses and strengths.
 Use it to highlight areas where your company can help its potential clients with feedback and by offering its product.

 The purpose here is to educate your audience about a certain topic by giving the user feedback after each answer.